Published: 13 September 2023

 - encourage you to contact the agency(s) yourself; or

 - consider passing on the information to the agency or body itself.
-We will do our best to obtain your consent before disclosing either the information disclosed by you or your identity to another agency or body.
-However, we may disclose this information without your consent if it is thought necessary.
+We will usually seek to obtain your consent before disclosing either the information disclosed by you or your identity to another agency or body; there may, however, be circumstances where this is not possible (for example, where we need to disclose information to the police).